Diabetes mellitus, more commonly known as diabetes, is known to cause numerous complications.

 One of the serious complications of uncontrolled high blood sugar includes diabetic ketoacidosis (DKA), which commonly occurs in people with type 1 diabetes, and diabetic hyperglycemic hyperosmolar syndrome (HHS) in people with type 2 diabetes, of which nausea is a symptom of both.

-Other signs and symptoms signs of diabetic ketoacidosis include abdominal pain, fatigue, frequent urination, excessive thirstiness, fruity odor to the breath, shortness of breath, and sometimes unconsciousness.
+Other signs and symptoms signs of diabetic ketoacidosis include abdominal or stomach pain, fatigue, frequent urination, excessive thirstiness, fruity odor to the breath, shortness of breath, and sometimes unconsciousness.